ongzhili/Study-Notes/CS4226 Internet Architecture/02 - Queueing.md

 $\pi_i$: Percentage of time that exactly $i$ packets or customers in the system (e.g server + queue)
 - Also the probability that $P(L = i)$ that a random observation finds $i$ packets in the system.
 - For M/M/1 system, $\pi_i = P(L=i) = \rho^i(1-\rho)$
-- Follows a geometric distribution
+- Follows a geometric distribution (which is memoryless!)

 ### M/M/1
 Server + Queue